Breast reduction in Toronto allows people to live life more comfortably through breast volume reduction.

 When you meet your plastic surgeon to discuss areas of interest, you’ll have a private exam and ample time to share your questions, concerns, and vision.
 We’ll provide you with a personalized quote for breast reduction cost and connect you with medical financing companies if you wish.

-Our surgical consultations are cost-free, because we believe that patient education and empowerment should be available without pressure.
+Our surgical consultations are no-obligation, because we believe that patient education and empowerment should be available without pressure.
 You’ll be free to gather the information you need to make an informed choice and take the next steps when ready.
 Because we operate our own fully certified Level 3 out-of-hospital premises (OHP) surgical centre, booking your procedure can be accommodated at a variety of times and dates.
 Our surgical coordinator will be happy to walk you through the process.

 We look forward to meeting you!